Honda Acty: Complete Guide

 - Exhaust headers: Aftermarket headers can free up a few horsepower and improve throttle response on the naturally aspirated E07A.

-- Sound deadening: The mid-engine layout makes the bed floor warm and vibrates at certain RPMs.
+- Sound deadening: The mid engine layout makes the bed floor warm and vibrates at certain RPMs.
 Adding sound deadening material under the bed improves comfort.

 - Auxiliary cooling: In hot climates or under heavy load, adding an auxiliary oil cooler or upgrading the radiator can prevent overheating, especially given the engine's enclosed position.

-For a complete guide to off-road modifications, see our best kei truck mods guide.
+For a complete guide to off road modifications, see our best kei truck mods guide.

 Known Issues & Maintenance Tips

-- Distributor O-ring leak: The E07A distributor has an O-ring that hardens with age and leaks oil.
+- Distributor O ring leak: The E07A distributor has an O ring that hardens with age and leaks oil.
 This is an easy and cheap fix but should be addressed promptly to prevent distributor damage.
-Genuine Honda O-rings are available from OEM parts suppliers.
+Genuine Honda O rings are available from OEM parts suppliers.

 - Valve adjustment: The E07A uses mechanical valve lifters that require periodic adjustment (every 40,000 km).
 Neglecting this leads to poor idle, reduced power, and eventual valve damage.

-- Exhaust manifold cracks: The factory exhaust manifold on E07A engines is prone to cracking, particularly on higher-mileage examples.
+- Exhaust manifold cracks: The factory exhaust manifold on E07A engines is prone to cracking, particularly on higher mileage examples.
 Aftermarket replacements are available through kei truck parts suppliers.

 - Rust (same as all kei trucks): Inspect the frame rails, bed floor (especially around the engine access panel), and cab mounts.
 The Acty's bed floor is particularly vulnerable due to heat from the engine below.
-See our pre-purchase inspection guide for detailed rust checks.
+See our pre purchase inspection guide for detailed rust checks.

-- Starter motor access: The mid-engine layout places the starter in an awkward position.
+- Starter motor access: The mid engine layout places the starter in an awkward position.
 Budget extra labor time if a starter replacement is needed.

 - Coolant system: Flush the coolant and inspect all hoses at purchase.
-The routing is longer than on front-engine trucks due to the mid-mount layout, and aged hoses can fail in hard-to-see locations.
+The routing is longer than on front engine trucks due to the mid mount layout, and aged hoses can fail in hard to see locations.

 - Oil capacity: The E07A holds approximately 2.7 liters.
 Use 5W-30 or 10W-30 and change every 5,000 km.
-[AFFILIATE: 5W-30 synthetic oil (5 quart), $25-$35, https://www.amazon.com]
+A 5 quart jug of 5W-30 synthetic runs $25 to $35 on Amazon.

 Use parts diagrams on Megazip to identify correct part numbers before ordering.